Arithmetic group symmetry and finiteness properties of Torelli groups: Main general results

-Our starting point in this work is to consider a group epimorphism, $p:\G \surj D$, with finitely generated kernel $T$, and to examine three other known types of invariants with natural outer symmetry, through the prism of the $D$-symmetry induced by the canonical homomorphism, $D\to \out (T)$.
+Our starting point is to consider a group epimorphism, $p:\G \surj D$, with finitely generated kernel $T$.
+This is motivated by the defining exact sequence \eqref{eq:deftintro} of Torelli groups.
+We examine three other known types of invariants with natural outer symmetry, through the prism of the $D$-symmetry induced by the canonical homomorphism, $D\to \out (T)$.
 Firstly, we look at the resonance varieties $\R^i_k(T)$ (i.e., the jump loci for a certain kind of homology, associated to the ring $H^{\bullet} T$), sitting inside $H^1T$; they are reviewed in Section \ref{sec:res}, and their outer symmetry is discussed in Remark \ref{rk:dhres}.
-Secondly, we inspect the characteristic varieties $\V^i_k(T)$ (i.e., the jump loci for homology with rank one complex local systems), lying inside the character torus $\T (T):= \Hom (T_{\ab}, \C^*)$, and their intersection with $\T^0 (T):= \Hom (T_{\abf}, \C^*)$; their definition is recalled in Section \ref{sec:dsim}, and their outer symmetry is explained in Lemma \ref{prop:dsim}.
+For our purposes here, the most important resonance variety will be $\R (T):= \R^1_1(T)$, which is Zariski closed in $H^1 T$.
+Secondly, we inspect the characteristic varieties $\V^i_k(T)$ (i.e., the jump loci for homology with rank one complex local systems), lying inside the character torus $\T (T):= \Hom (T_{\ab}, \C^*)$, and their intersection with the connected component of $1\in \T (T)$ of the affine group $\T (T)$, $\T^0 (T):= \Hom (T_{\abf}, \C^*)$; their definition is recalled in Section \ref{sec:dsim}, and their outer symmetry is explained in Lemma \ref{prop:dsim}.
+The restricted characteristic variety $\V (T):= \V^1_1(T) \cap \T^0 (T)$ is Zariski closed in $\T^0 (T)$.
 Finally, we recollect in Section \ref{sec:rsigma} a couple of relevant facts about the Bieri-Neumann-Strebel-Renz (BNSR) invariants, $\Sigma^q(T, \Z)\subseteq H^1(T, \RR)\setminus \{ 0\}$, and we point out their outer symmetry in Lemma \ref{prop:rsim}.
+We will be particularly interested in $\Sigma (T):= \Sigma^1 (T, \Z)$.
+In particular, the resonance and characteristic varieties of $T_g$, as well as its BNSR--invariants, acquire a natural $Sp_g(\Z)$-symmetry, for $g\ge 3$.

 Our choice for the types of invariants was dictated by the fact that each of them controls a certain kind of finiteness properties.
 We begin with resonance, for which this relationship seems to be new.
 We devote Section \ref{sec:resfin} to the analysis of the connexions between triviality of resonance and finiteness of various (completed) Alexander-type invariants, for finitely generated groups.